ESXTOP

 - excel

-Let’s start with perfmon as I’ve used perfmon(part of Windows also know as “Performance Monitor”) multiple times and it’s probably the easiest as many people are already familiar with it.
+My favorite tool for analyzing esxtop data is perfmon.
+I’ve used perfmon(part of Windows also known as “Performance Monitor”) multiple times and it’s probably the easiest as many people are already familiar with it.
 You can import a CSV as follows:

 - Run: perfmon